defold/tutorial-colorslide/README.md

 3. Implement saving of the level unlock progression state.
 4. Fix the case where the player completes the last level and there is no "next" one.
 5. Use GUI templates to create the buttons.
-5. Make the buttons response visually (react to press) and with sound.
+6. Make the buttons response visually (react to press) and with sound.
+7. Add sound to the game.
-5. Create a solution to when there are more levels than what can fit the screen.
+8. Create a solution to when there are more levels than what fits the screen.

 Check out [the documentation pages](https://defold.com/learn) for more examples, tutorials, manuals and API docs.